-If you still find yourself doing job just to pay bills, you are not alone.
+If you still find yourself doing a job just to pay bills, you are not alone.
 Many other employees wear your shoes.
 Are you surprised that 1% own as much 99% of us?
-Only few people have the courage, grit and confidence to step into the blues in search for what they love to do.
+Only a few people have the courage, grit, and confidence to step into the blues in search of what they love to do.

 You could make a difference in your life and entire generation by doing what you love.

 Do what you love, better still love what you do.
 Keeping moving, until you reach this state of the mind.
 Don’t settle!

 “Be a yardstick of quality.
 Some people are not used to an environment where excellence is expected.”

 What do people have to say about your business, product or service?
 Do you set standards or just manage to get along?
 It is easy to just belong, do just what is good enough for acceptance.
 Some past heroes founded email, the Internet and other innovations we all use today.